 PWR 1RE: The Rhetorics of Meritocracy and Deservedness in an Unequal Society

 Congratulations!
 You’ve been graded, sorted, and ranked.
 Having just gone through the grueling application process, you are well aware of the criteria used for your admission—your standardized test scores and GPA, the quality of your personal statements, the number and type of extracurriculars you participated in.
 But what is the history of these criteria?
 Who chose them, and how do these decision makers convince others that their criteria are legitimate?
 Due to its promise of ‘unbiased’ social mobility, higher education has become the face of US notions of meritocracy.
-Indeed, the most recent Supreme Court case prohibiting the use of race in college admissions underscores the ways in which notions of democracy and meritocracy buttress one another while also point to difference worldviews about the very meanings and promises of both.
+Indeed, the most recent Supreme Court case prohibiting the use of race in college admissions underscores the ways in which notions of democracy and meritocracy reinforce one another while also pointing to different worldviews about the very meanings and promises of both.

 Major Assignments